 Highly specific marketing campaigns have taken social media by storm, igniting a strong feeling of community for e-cigarette consumers.
-The ‘user-friendly’ product positioning was supposed to be directed towards individuals looking to quit smoking, but the exact opposite ended up occurring.
+This ‘user-friendly’ product positioning was intended to be directed at individuals looking to quit smoking, but the exact opposite has occurred.

 Source for statistical graph found here

 On October 8th Gov. Andrew M. Cuomo announced the identity of a 17-year old boy who died from a vape-related illness.
-He was previously hospitalized twice in September.
+The minor was previously hospitalized twice in September for lung-related illnesses.

 Unquestionably, there has been a dramatic rise of middle and high school students using e-cigarettes.
-Skyrocketing from 2.1 million in 2017 to 3.6 million in 2018.
+With numbers skyrocketing from 2.1 million in 2017 to 3.6 million in 2018.

 That’s a difference of about 1.5 million youth.

 However good the marketing, the ‘harmless’ image projected by e-cigarette companies is quickly becoming shattered.
-Attention is being redirected at just how dangerous e-cigarette products are.
+Attention is being drawn into just how dangerous e-cigarette products are.

 What’s in them?

-An independent analysis released by Mayo Clinics highlighted 17 lung tissue biopsies taken from individuals who fell ill after vaping.
+An independent analysis released by the Mayo Clinic showed 17 lung tissue biopsies taken from individuals who became ill after vaping.
 Out of that population, 12 of those consumers used e-cigarette products that contained marijuana or cannabis oils.
 Two of which died from lung-related complications.